Gastric band surgery

 - Minimally invasive procedure leads to shorter hospital stays and recovery time

-- Health conditions improved or resolved after the gastric band surgery:
+- Several patients saw improved or resolved health conditions after the gastric band surgery

 *Figure is for hyperlipidemia.
 Hyperlipidemia is a general term used for high fats in blood, which may include cholesterol and/or triglycerides.